microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 Notes:

--  `channelData.streamId` field is the activity ID of the first activity, a.k.a. livestreaming session ID
+-  `channelData.streamId` field is the livestreaming session ID, i.e. the activity ID of the first activity
    -  In this example, the first activity ID is assumed `"a-00001"`
 -  `channelData.streamSequence` field should be incremented by 1 for every interim activity sent
 -  `text` field should contains partial content from past interim activities
-   -  `text` field in latter interim activities will replace `text` field in past interim activities, bot can use this capability to backtrack or erase response
+   -  `text` field in latter interim activities will replace `text` field in former interim activities
--  More interim activities can be sent
+   -  Bot can use this capability to backtrack or erase response

+The bot can send as much as interim activities as it need.

-To complete the livestreaming session, send the following activity.
+To complete and finalize the livestreaming session, send the following activity.

 ```json
 {